lenhanpham/PIP-NN-PyTorch-Tutorial/README.md

 # PIP-NN-PyTorch-Tutorial

-A Tutorial of PIP-NN, implemented in PyTorch
+A Tutorial of Permutation Invariant Polynomial Neural Network (PIP-NN), implemented in PyTorch.

 ## Introduction